Hilda C. Landers Library, Archives & Media Center

 • The difference between primary and secondary sources (and how to locate each).

-• Locating and using print and electronic library resources.
+• Locating and using print and online library resources.

-There are many alternative topics that may be discussed and taught in a library instruction session or workshop.
+There are many additional topics that may be discussed and taught in a library instruction session or workshop.
 Discuss the full range of possibilities with your librarian liaison.

 Classrooms